rollcredits/ocr-fine-tuning/README.md

 python ./openai-submit/main.py path/to/your/output/folder path/to/your/prompts/folder
 ```

 Prompts must be .txt files with filenames matching the document/labeled filename.
 For example, if your original input file had the filename `my-document.pdf`, your labels for that file will have the filename `my-document.json`, and your prompt should have the filename `my-document.txt`.
+These prompts should match whatever prompts you expect to supply to OpenAI when asking it to parse your document data.

 When running the script, you will have a chance to review the generated training data and test data before it is submitted to the OpenAI API.
 The generated data will be available in `training_data.jsonl` and `test_data.jsonl`.